 Then What is a data pipeline?
-However, it can be seen as a broader term that encompasses ETL as a subset.
+It can be seen as a broader term that encompasses ETL as a subset.
 It refers to a system that is used for moving data from one system to another.
 This data may or may not go through any transformations.
-It may be processed in batches or in real-time; based on business and data requirements.
+Based on business and data requirements, it may be processed in batches or in real-time.

-This data might be loaded onto multiple destinations, such as an AWS S3 Bucket or a Data Lake, or it
+This data might be loaded onto multiple destinations, such as an AWS S3 Bucket or a Data Lake.

 What are the Benefits of a Data Pipeline?

-When companies don’t know what a data pipeline is, they used to manage their data in an unstructured and unreliable way.
-But as they came to know about what is a data pipeline and how it helps companies save time and keep their data organized always.
+When companies don’t know what a data pipeline is, they manage their data in an unstructured and unreliable way.
+But as they start to scale or search for better solutions, they came to know what a data pipeline is and how it helps companies save time and keep their data organized always.
 A few benefits of data pipelines are listed below: